 Expensive service charges – The service charge usually covers the cost to the landlord of general maintenance, repairs and buildings insurance.
 Your lease will outline what the landlord can and cannot charge you for.
 These charges can be extremely high and may be off-putting to potential buyers.

 Developers selling off the freehold – new freeholders may actively look to increase the charges to the leaseholder, costing you money and affecting your ability to sell on the open market.
-This is why Sell House Quick Now is a viable option for selling a leasehold, it is fast – within days, compared to six months or more selling through estate agents.
+This is why Sell House Quick Now is a viable option for selling a leasehold, it is fast – You can sell much quicker than you would when comparing against the timeframe associated with estate agents.

 Selling a leasehold property